The 2025/2026 Australian Tour Series

 Scoring

 If a team can't return the ball onto the net with their 3 touches, the opposing team scores 1 point.
-A shot that hits the ground, rim, or bounces more than once on the net is no good.
+A shot that hits the ground, rim, lands in the no drop zone (NDZ) after touching net, lands on or outside the boundary line after touching net, or bounces more than once on the net is no good.
 First team to 21 wins!